Petra (given name)

 Petra is a feminine given name.
 It is a feminine form of Peter, which is derived from the Greek word "πέτρα" (/el/) meaning "stone, rock".
-It is also a common first name in German-speaking countries, Germany, Spain, Netherlands, Czech Republic, Finland, Sweden, Norway, Denmark, Iceland, Croatia, Hungary, Romania, North Macedonia, Slovenia, Bulgaria, Serbia, Slovakia, and Greece.
+It exists as a feminine given name in Germany, Austria, Switzerland, Spain, Portugal, Netherlands, Czech Republic, Finland, Sweden, Norway, Denmark, Iceland, Croatia, Hungary, Romania, North Macedonia, Slovenia, Bulgaria, Serbia, Slovakia, Greece, Turkey, and Latin America.

 Name day

 June 29 is the name day of Peter and Petra.
 October 2 is the name day of Petra in Hungary.
 August 17 is the name day of Petra in Czechia.